Hearing Screening E-Learning Course

-A test that evaluates hearing in infants and young children by analyzing the brain’s responses to sound.
+A test that screens for hearing loss in infants and young children by measuring the functioning of the cochlear hair cells.
 When the cochlea is stimulated by audible sound the cochlear hair cells start to vibrate, which in turn produces inaudible sounds (otoacoustic emissions) that echo back into the middle ear and the ear canal.

 The portion of the ear from the pinna (auricle) through the external auditory canal to the eardrum (tympanic membrane); sound waves are collected by the pinna, channeled into the external auditory canal, and are transformed into mechanical energy at the tympanic membrane.

 Part of outer ear that gathers sound waves from the environment; also known as the auricle.

 The quality of a sound quantified by a frequency number that represents the number of vibrations of sound waves per second, measured in Hertz (Hz).
 Sounds can be ordered on a scale from low to high pitch.